 To conclude this review of Deuter Fox 40 backpack, I love this pack and I can fully recommend it for many outdoor activities and for travel.
 I have been using Deuter packs for many years, and from my first-hand experience, I know they are the top quality and reliable tools.
-This is a tool which will not fail.
-I find it ideal for weekend hiking and backpacking tours.
+This is a tool that will not fail.
+I find it ideal for a weekend hiking and backpacking tours.

 Thank you for reading, do leave me some comment below.
 Have a nice day.